muratk5n/thirdwave/en/README.md

 ---

+Relative to objects around it the object was actually standing still, we ran into it, pushed it away (through solar energy).
+AL claims the object was likely a buoy of sorts, just sitting there, as a marker, maybe left-over tech from a civ which may or may not still be around.

+This ET biz doesn't have to be flashy; civs can die out, not around, we run into their leftovers, ones that are alive might not have space-faring capability, and/or we are not that interesting anyway, just some f-ing weirdos who cant get their shit together.

+---

 Prof Avi Loeb makes a good case; Oumuamua could be an artificial man-made (or little-green-men-made) object.
 He is not that excited about UFO sightings, bashes ppl wasting time on string theory